simolus3/drift/docs/content/dart_api/writes.md

     You might have noticed that we used a `TodosCompanion` for the first update instead of just passing a `Todo`.
 Drift generates the `Todo` class (also called _data class_ for the table) to hold a __full__ row with all its data.
 For _partial_ data, prefer to use companions.
-In the example above, we only set the the `category` column, so we used a companion.
+In the example above, we only set the `category` column, so we used a companion.
     Why is that necessary?
 If a field was set to `null`, we wouldn't know whether we need to set that column back to null in the database or if we should just leave it unchanged.